 The most valuable thing I gained from spending my early adolescent years at ISKL was the lesson to have no boundaries.
 No other school has field trips for twelve-year-olds like Malaysia week where we spend that time exploring our independence 60 ft underwater, or in a tent in the jungle.
 ISKL’s approach to teaching and learning always challenged the status quo.
 When I left ISKL and described our classroom structure to my new teachers and peers, they were shocked.

-LM: Is there a teacher/teachers/counsellor who were particularly influential for you?
+LM: Is there a teacher/teachers/counselor who were particularly influential for you?
 Why?

 LM: It’s a long way from Texas to KL – what do you miss about ISKL and Malaysia?